yandex-cloud/terraform-provider-yandex/docs/resources/datasphere_project_iam_binding.md

 # yandex_datasphere_project_iam_binding (Resource)

-Allows creation and management of a single binding within IAM policy for an existing `Project`.
+Allows creation and management of a single binding within IAM policy for an existing `project`.

 ## Example usage